 The iPhone 7 Pro, which has yet to see the light of day, was rumoured to feature the same Smart Connector found on the Pro line of iPads and a dual-camera.
 Of course the dual-camera ended up appearing on the Plus model, as we mentioned, but the iPhone has yet to see a Smart Connector.

-There haven't been any substantive rumours surrounding the iPhone 8 and iPhone 8 Plus's design as yet, though an all-glass model was thrown about the speculation field.
+As for the iPhone 8 and iPhone 8 Plus, an all-glass design has been thrown about the speculation field.
 Glass would at least allow for wireless charging, a feature that has also been rumoured for the next iPhones.

 We wouldn't be surprised to see a premium ceramic finish for the 10th anniversary iPhone though.
 Apple used the material for its Series 2 Apple Watch Edition model and OnePlus has previously used ceramic as a finished for its X device.
 It could be that Apple launched the Jet Black iPhone this year as a test bed to see how people took to a glossy device, with the aim to introduce a more premium option next year.